ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 In our example we have a separate UI that uses two internal APIs that are part of our system.
 Both APIs have their own database.
 The UI and the Order API also communicate with a ZIP Code API of an external third party.

-When automating tests at the UI layer, all these components are included in the scope of coverage.
+When automating tests at the UI level, all these components are included in the scope of coverage.

 Pros:
 - Initially easy to setup with 'record & playback' tools.